bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @james7132</div>

-Currently to get the full performance out of iterating over queries, `Query::for_each` must be used in order to take advantage of auto-vectorization and internal iteration optimizations that the compiler can apply.
+Currently to get the full performance out of iterating over queries, `Query::for_each` must be used in order to take advantage of auto-vectorization and internal iteration optimisations that the compiler can apply.
 However, this isn't idiomatic rust and is not an iterator method so you can't use it on an iterator chain.
 However, it is possible to get the same benefits for some iterator methods, for which [#6773](https://github.com/bevyengine/bevy/pull/6773/) by @james7132 sought to achieve.
 By providing an override to `QueryIter::fold`, it was possible to port the iteration strategies of `Query::for_each` so that `Query::iter` and co could achieve the same gains.
 Not _every_ iterator method currently benefits from this, as they require overriding `QueryIter::try_fold`, but that is currently still a nightly-only optimisation.
 This same approach is within the Rust standard library.

 This deduplicated code in a few areas, such as no longer requiring both `Query::for_each` and `Query::for_each_mut`, as one just needs to call `Query::iter` or `Query::iter_mut` instead.
 So code like: